Most iconic "it bags"

 SAC DE JOUR by SAINT-LAURENT

 Introduction: The name in French means: Bag of the Day.
 It has been said to look like a more youthful and modern Hermès Birkin because of the tabs and accordion sides.

 Backstory: It was released in the year 2013 when new designer Hedi Slimane took over Yves Saint Laurent and renamed it, Saint Laurent.

 RICKY by RALPH LAUREN

 Designer: Ralph Lauren

-Backstory: Ricky Lauren, Ralph Lauren’s wife and inspiration behind the Ricky bag, was said to represent the stylish, classic American woman.
-In 2013, it was redesigned and renamed as the ‘Soft Ricky’.
-It was launched again in 2015 featuring a rich purple lining with four internal LED lights were meant to add a small battery bank to handbag.
+Backstory: Ricky Lauren, Ralph Lauren’s wife and inspiration behind the Ricky bag was said to represent the stylish, classic American woman.
+In 2013, it was redesigned and renamed the ‘Soft Ricky’.
+It was launched again in 2015 featuring a rich purple lining with four internal LED lights that were meant to add a small battery bank to the handbag.

 DIONYSUS by GUCCI